 Learning Support is a credit-bearing course designed for students who require additional specialized educational services through an IEP (Individualized Educational Program).
 This course will introduce the instruction and practice of the skills necessary for the student to be able to access the common core and vocational curriculum.
 Students will be instructed on skills specific to their individual needs that are tied to their Individual Education Program.
 Students will be required to integrate skills taught within their subject area classes on a weekly basis.
 Time will be allotted for one-on-one and small group instruction to assist in clarification of content area material.

 READING

+'''

-EL123S Reading - Grade 9 (1 period/full year), .5 credits EL222S Reading - Grade 10 (1 period/full year), .5 credits Individualized reading instruction is provided to students as a specialized service outlined within their Individualized Education Program (IEP).
-This class is dedicated to students who have been identified and require direct reading services within their educational program through the TEAM process.
+EL123S Reading - Grade 9 (1 period/full year), .5 credits EL222S Reading - Grade 10 (1 period/full year), .5 credits

+'''